LSeu-Open/Lab-Libraries/README.md

 ### Scripts <a name="scripts-image-analysis"></a>

 > [!NOTE]
-> I'm excited to announce the alpha release of Cellpose-gradio, a **user-friendly interface for using basic features of Cellpose**, now available on GitHub: https://github.com/LSeu-Open/Cellpose_Gradio.
+>  the Beta release of Cellpose-gradio, a **user-friendly interface for using Cellpose**, is now available on GitHub: https://github.com/LSeu-Open/Cellpose_Gradio.
 >
 > To make it easy for everyone to get started, **I've automated the installation and launching process with simple scripts**.